 In 2007, we met our Kyoto targets for academic buildings—five years early and in spite of growing our building floor space by 35 per cent and enrolment by 48 per cent.
 In 2010, our Climate Action Plan committed us to bold greenhouse gas (GHG) emission reduction targets—33 per cent by 2015, 67 per cent by 2020, and 100 per cent by 2050, compared to 2007 levels.
 We’re now investing in large-scale energy retrofits, alternative energy systems, and engagement strategies to meet these ambitious energy and climate goals.

-The University of British Columbia (UBC) developed the Climate Action Plan to reduce greenhouse gas emissions on the Vancouver Campus and address the impacts of climate change.
+UBC's Climate Action Plan sets out a bold strategy to reduce greenhouse gas emissions on the Vancouver Campus and address the impacts of climate change.

-UBC’s commitment to climate action is about being an exemplary global institution and mitigating the greenhouse gas emissions that contribute to climate change.
+UBC’s commitment to climate action is about being an exemplary global institution and mitigating emissions that contribute to climate change.

 UBC compiles an annual Greenhouse Gas (GHG) Inventory to measure and monitor our campus emissions, which are reported in our annual Carbon Neutral Action Report.